jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ## Serve forever

 In most scenarios, a Flow should remain reachable for prolonged periods of time.
-This can be achieved by *blocking* the execution:
+This can be achieved by `jina flow --uses flow.yml` from terminal.

+Or if you are serving a Flow from Python:

 ```python
 from jina import Flow

 f = Flow()

 with f:
     f.block()
 ```

 The `.block()` method blocks the execution of the current thread or process, which enables external clients to access the Flow.

 In this case, the Flow can be stopped by interrupting the thread or process.

+### Server until an event

 Alternatively, a `multiprocessing` or `threading` `Event` object can be passed to `.block()`, which stops the Flow once set.

 ```python
 from jina import Flow